 ArtsProfessional’s ‘Freedom of Expression?’ survey will allow arts and cultural workers to anonymously share their opinions and experiences about any coercion, intimidation, pressure or harassment that has come from speaking out about issues affecting the sector.

-Among other issues it will examine the degree to which arts professionals modify their programmes to reduce the risk of controversy, comfortably criticise the actions of their funders, and feel able to express right-of-centre political opinions.
+Among other issues it will examine the degree to which arts professionals modify their programmes to reduce the risk of controversy, whether they have felt under pressure for speaking out on any issues in the sector, and whether it is seen as ill-advised to express some opinions publicly.

 The online questionnaire will also ask respondents about times organisations have offered them “gagging orders” – financial settlements in exchange for their silence on matters officials do not want made public.